anand-tummapudi/microservices/README.md

 1. **Mono Repo** - All the services are different but are deployed in same repository.
 Advantage is we can maintain all the sources in the single repository with different folders.
 But the issue with this architecture is that, deployement using CI/CD pipeline.
 There are tools which doesn't allow multiple deployments from same repository and we need to add workarounds to maintain it.
 2. **Poly Repo** - Each service will be deployed in an independent repository.
 We maintain independent repository and deploytment and working would be easy.
 But the problem here is that we need to clone all the repositories separately and maintain the code.
 #### 23. Microservice patterns.
 1. **API Gateway Pattern**: A single entry point for all client requests, which then routes those request to the appropriate microservices.
+API gateway is responsible for authenticating and authorizing the each service, there will not be any direct call to service and everything is through the API gateway.
 2. **Circuit Breaker Pattern**: This pattern is used to handle failures in a microservice architecture.
 When a microservice fails or become unresponsive, the circuit breaker tips and redirects requests to a fallback service.
-3. **Service Registry Pattern**: THis pattern is used to keep track of all the services in a microservice architecture.
+3. **Service Registry Pattern**: This pattern is used to keep track of all the services in a microservice architecture.
 The registry acts as a central directory for service discovery.
+Eureka server is one example for implementing service registry.
 4. **Service Mesh Pattern**: This pattern in adding a layer of infrastructure between microservices to handle cross-cutting concerns such as service discovery, load balancing and security.
 5. **Even Driven Architecture Pattern**: This pattern involves in using events to communicate between microservices.
 Each service can publish events and subscribe to events published by another service.
 6. **Saga Pattern**: This pattern is used to manage transactions that span multiple microservices.
 It involves breaking the transaction into smaller, individual steps and using compensating actions to undo completed steps if an error occurs.